 Just across the street from the shopping center is Ala Moana Beach Park.
 They have a lot where you can park for free between 4 AM and 10 PM.
 You just can’t park there overnight.

 If you’re headed to the famous Honolulu Zoo, Kapi’olani Park, or even Diamond Head, there’s a great free central lot.
 Check out the Waikiki Shell parking lot on Monsarrat Avenue.
-Come here if you’re looking for unlimited, 24-hour free parking.
-The lot is huge, so you’re most likely to find a spot!
+While it’s a large lot where you’re likely to find a spot, be aware that parking hours are restricted, and it is not available 24 hours a day.

 Free Street Parking in Waikiki